A software music sequencer and digital audio workstation for Mac

 Alternatives

-Logic Pro X – A comprehensive music production software developed exclusively by Apple for Mac computers and iPad devices.
+Logic Pro – A comprehensive music production software developed exclusively by Apple for Mac computers and iPad devices.

 CubasePro for Mac – A professional digital audio workstation (DAW) for composing, recording, editing, and mastering music.